mircealungu/student-projects/writing_guidelines/Omit_Needless_Words.md

 # Omit needless words

-"Vigorous writing is concise.
+"Good writing is concise.
 A sentence should contain no unnecessary words, a paragraph no unnecessary sentences, for the same reason that a drawing should have no unnecessary lines and a machine no unnecessary parts."
 (Stunk and White, The Elements of Style)

 From a student submission.